Women in Research Conference Speakers 2020

 Janelle Marie Baker, PhD

-Janelle Marie Baker, PhD, MA, BA (Honours) is an Assistant Professor in Anthropology at Athabasca University and her research is on sakâwiyiniwak (Northern Bush Cree) experiences with wild food contamination in Canada’s oil sands region.
-This work is inspired from doing applied research on traditional land use for First Nations in the region since 2006.
-Dr. Baker’s research celebrates women’s knowledge, traditional foods, and boreal forest identities and she collaborates with scientists on community-based environmental monitoring projects.
-She is currently the North Americas Representative on the Board of Directors for the International Society of Ethnobiology.
+Janelle is Assistant Professor in Anthropology at Athabasca University and her research is on sakâwiyiniwak (Northern Bush Cree) experiences with wild food contamination in Canada’s oil sands region.
+She is also a co-PI (with Metis anthropologist Zoe Todd at Carleton University) on a SSHRC Frontiers funded project on Plural perspectives on Bighorn Country: restor(y)ing land use governance and bull trout population health in Alberta.
+Janelle’s research is inspired from doing collaborative applied traditional land use research for First Nations in Alberta and Saskatchewan since 2006.
+Her research celebrates women’s knowledge, traditional foods, and boreal forest identities and she collaborates with scientists on community-based and climate change monitoring projects.
+Janelle is currently the North Americas Representative on the Board of Directors for the International Society of Ethnobiology and winner of the Canadian Association for Graduate Studies – ProQuest Distinguished Dissertation Award, Arts, Humanities, and Social Sciences category.

 Community-based Environmental Monitoring.